 The predator free movement sweeping New Zealand is born by a sense of urgency to prevent further loss of the taonga species that are uniquely ours.

 The movement spans many agencies and communities.

-Predator Free 2050 Limited complements the work of the department by providing co-funding for large, co-ordinated landscape projects, alongside regional and city councils, community groups, government agencies, iwi and private funders.
+Predator Free 2050 Limited provides co-funding for large, co-ordinated landscape projects, alongside regional and city councils, community groups, government agencies, iwi and private funders.

 We also co-fund ‘breakthrough research’, working closely with New Zealand’s Biological Heritage National Science Challenge, universities and Crown Research Institutes like Landcare Research.